KIC/pandas_ml_utils/README.md

 * add whatever you need for yourself and share it with us

 ## Change Log
+### 0.0.21
+* added engineered source frame to backtest
+* introduced pre-processing of data frame in features and labels
+* changed the lambda parameters of target and loss providers (can be 1, 2 or 3 parameter lambda)
+* bugfixes in laza dataframe

 ### 0.0.18
 * refactored the data frame logic in the feature and label extractor for using multi level index